microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_policies_mma.md

   ![](../img/vm_policies/05.png)

 * Now, you will assign a remediation task to the non-compliant resource to put into a compliant state.
-This remediation task is accomplished by instructing Azure Policy to run the deployIfNotExists effect and using the Azure Arc extension management capabilities to deploy the Log Analytics agent.

   ![](../img/vm_policies/06.png)

 * Under 'Policy to remediate' choose '[Preview] Deploy Log Analytics Agent to Linux Azure Arc machines' and select 'Remediate'.
+This remediation task is instructing Azure Policy to run the deployIfNotExists effect and use the Azure Arc extension management capabilities to deploy the Log Analytics agent on the VM

   ![](../img/vm_policies/07.png)